NVIDIA-AI-IOT/GreenMachine/README.md

 In the terminal, you should see the text "Loading...".
 After a few more seconds, a loading screen should come up on your projector or screen.
 If these do not happen, refer to [Common Errors](#Common%20Errors).

-It should take about two to three minutes to load.
-This is to optimize the model for quick inferencing, and is only done on startup.

-After two to three minutes, the loading screen should disappear and you should be able to inference on objects in front of the camera.
+After a few seconds, the loading screen should disappear and you should be able to inference on objects in front of the camera.
 If not, refer to [Common Errors](#Common%20Errors).

 ### Common Errors